Dependence of the Black-body Force on Spacetime Geometry and Topology: Concluding Remarks

-We have studied the effects of the black body radiation produced by spherical and cylindrical sources on a nearby neutral hydrogen atom in the ground state, which suffers, via dynamical Stark effect, a shift in its spectrum absorption lines producing a attractive force (BBF).
+We have studied the effects of the black-body radiation produced by spherical and cylindrical sources on a nearby neutral hydrogen atom in the ground state, which suffers, via dynamical Stark effect, a shift in its spectrum absorption lines producing a attractive force (BBF).
 This was made by analyzing geometrical and topological influences of their respective space-times on it.

 Initially, we have calculated the effects due to a static and spherically symmetric gravitational background, starting by taking the Tolman temperature and substituting it in BBF general expression, yielding a first correction to it.
 In order to arrive at the full correction, we taken also into account modifications in the solid angle subtended by the atom due to the curvature of the spacetime.
-When the results found here are applied to a compact object with radius measuring three times the correspondent Schwarzschild radius ({\it i.e.}, like a neutron star), the BBF potential gravitationally corrected is {\it circa} 39\% lower than the flat case at $r=1.5R$ (or $r=4.5r_S$), corresponding to a force $70\%$ stronger.
-For the Sun, we verified that the Einstein's gravity reduces the BBF potential about $0.0004$ per cent in relation to this quantity when calculated in the flat spacetime at the same distance, which is therefore a very tiny difference when compared to the previous case.
+When the results found here are applied to a compact object with radius measuring three times the correspondent Schwarzschild radius ({\it i.e.}, like a neutron star), the black-body potential gravitationally corrected is almost two times lower than the flat case at $r=1.5R$ (or $r=4.5r_S$), corresponding to a force $70\%$ stronger.
+For the Sun, we verified that the Einstein's gravity reduces the black-body potential about $0.0004$ per cent in relation to this quantity when calculated in the flat spacetime at the same distance, which is therefore a very tiny difference when compared to the previous case.

-We also have studied the BBF potential generated by a global monopole, which presents a deficit in the central solid angle associated to its spacetime.
-In opposition to the previous situation, we have found that the difference from the flat BBF potential grows with the radial distance, reaching a non-zero value in the infinity.
+We also have studied the black-body potential generated by a global monopole, which presents a deficit in the central solid angle associated to its spacetime.
+In opposition to the previous situation, we have found that the difference from the flat black-body potential grows with the radial distance, reaching a non-zero value in the infinity.

 The analysis continued by taking into account the radiation emitted from an infinitely long cylinder, and we have calculated the attractive potential on the hydrogen atom related to the mentioned effect, taking into account just the source's shape.
 In this case, the BBF is attractive, falling with a square-inverse law at large distances, differently from that happens with spherical black bodies, in which the force obeys the inverse cube law at those distances as shown in \cite{Marte}.
 We must point out, as awaited, that the proper geometry of the body plays a central role in the BBF.